-- Communication is the most popular Internet activity - E-mail - The transmission of an electronic message over the Internet - Can contain graphics, photos, and file attachments - To send and receive e-mail you need a computer with an Internet connection and an e-mail account. - Two basic types of e-mail accounts: - Client-based e-mail accounts require a special program known as an e-mail client to be installed on your computer. - Most widely used e-mail clients are Microsoft's Outlook Express, Mozilla's Thunderbird, and Apple's Mail. - Web-based e-mail accounts do not require an e-mail program to be installed on your computer.
+- Communication is the most popular Internet activity - E-mail - The transmission of an electronic message over the Internet - Can contain graphics, photos, and file attachments - To send and receive e-mail you need a computer with an Internet connection and an e-mail account. - Two basic types of e-mail accounts: - Client-based e-mail accounts require a special program known as an e-mail client to be installed on your computer. - Most widely used e-mail clients are Microsoft's Outlook and Apple's Mail. - Web-based e-mail accounts do not require an e-mail program to be installed on your computer.
 Most ISPs offer Webmail services - Free Webmail service providers are Google's Gmail, Microsoft's Hotmail, and Yahoo!s Yahoo!
-Mail. - An email has three basic elements: - \circ Header includes the following - Address the address of the person receiving the message - Has two parts: the user's name and the domain name. - Subject one line description to present the topic of the message. - Attachments files that can be sent along with the e-mail but are separate from the message - Message letter or note - Signature provides additional information about the sender - Spam - Unsolicited and unwanted e-mails - Can contain computer viruses - Spam blocking programs identify and eliminate spam - Instant Messaging (IM) - Allows two or more people to contact each other via direct live communication - To use, register with an instant messaging service provider - Specify a list of friends - Special software notifies you when your friends are online - Includes video conferencing, file sharing, and remote assistance - Most widely used services: - AOL Instant Messenger - Microsoft MSN Messenger - Yahoo Messenger
+Mail. - An email has three basic elements: - $\circ$ Header includes the following - Address the address of the person receiving the message - Has two parts: the user's name and the domain name. - Subject one line description to present the topic of the message. - Attachments files that can be sent along with the e-mail but are separate from the message - Message letter or note - Signature provides additional information about the sender - Spam - Unsolicited and unwanted e-mails - Can contain computer viruses - Spam blocking programs identify and eliminate spam - Text messaging, also known as texting - short electronic message typically less than 160 characters using a wireless network to another person who views the message on a mobile device such as a smartphone. - Instant Messaging (IM) - Allows two or more people to contact each other via direct live communication - To use, register with an instant messaging service provider - Specify a list of friends - Special software notifies you when your friends are online - Includes video conferencing, file sharing, and remote assistance - Social Networking

-- Currently limited in that many instant messaging services do not support communication with other services. - Universal instant messaging programs support communications among different services.
-Digsby, Pidgin, and Qnext are some of these types of programs. - Social Networking - Connecting individuals to one another fastest-growing use of the Internet - Focus is on connecting people and organizations that share a common interest or activity. - Typically provide a wide array of tools that facilitate meeting, communicating, and sharing. - Three of the best known are: - MySpace - First large-scale social networking site - Focus is primarily on music, movies, celebrities, and TV for teenage audiences. - Facebook - Three basic categories of Facebook users: - Individuals - Create Facebook Profiles which may include photos, lists of personal interests, contact information, and other personal information. - Profiles available to friends, family members, and others who share a common interest. - Businesses - Create Facebook Pages to promote products and services - Public figures such as politicians and entertainers - Communities - Create Facebook groups who share a common interest - Groups are organized around topics, events, or ideas - LinkedIn - Premier business oriented social networking site. - Largest social networking site focusing on business professionals.
+- Connecting individuals to one another fastest-growing use of the Internet - Focus is on connecting people and organizations that share a common interest or activity. - Typically provide a wide array of tools that facilitate meeting, communicating, and sharing. - Three of the best known are: - Facebook - Three basic categories of Facebook users: - Individuals - Create Facebook Profiles which may include photos, lists of personal interests, contact information, and other personal information. - Profiles available to friends, family members, and others who share a common interest. - Businesses - Create Facebook Pages to promote products and services - Public figures such as politicians and entertainers - Communities - Create Facebook groups who share a common interest - Groups are organized around topics, events, or ideas - Google+ - LinkedIn - Premier business oriented social networking site. - Largest social networking site focusing on business professionals.

-o Blogs, Microblogs, Webcasts, Podcasts, and Wikis
+• Blogs, Microblogs, Webcasts, Podcasts, and Wikis

 - These sites help ordinary people communicate across the Web - Many individuals create personal Web sites, called Web logs or blogs, to keep in touch with friends and family - Used by individuals, groups and businesses to share information - Microblogs publishes short sentences that only take a few seconds to write.
-Twitter is an example of a microblog.
+Twitter is an example of a microblog. - Webcasts and podcasts deliver media content such as music and movies over the Internet to your computer. - Webcasts use streaming technology after a Webcast has been completed there are no files remaining on your computer. - Podcasts do not use streaming technology before a podcast can be run it must be downloaded and save on your computer.